Glycerol-3-phosphate cytidylyltransferase

-Thus, the two substrates of this enzyme are CTP and sn-glycerol 3-phosphate, whereas its two products are diphosphate and CDP-glycerol.
+The enzyme characterised from Lactobacillus arabinosus and Bacillus subtilis combines cytidine triphosphate and (R)-glycerol 1-phosphate to give (2R)-CDP-glycerol, with pyrophosphate (PP_{i}) as a byproduct.
+The mechanism of reaction in Staphylococcus aureus has been studied and is a part of the biosynthesis of teichoic acid.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
+This enzyme is a transferase, specifically one transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
 The systematic name of this enzyme class is CTP:sn-glycerol-3-phosphate cytidylyltransferase.
 Other names in common use include CDP-glycerol pyrophosphorylase, cytidine diphosphoglycerol pyrophosphorylase, cytidine diphosphate glycerol pyrophosphorylase, CTP:glycerol 3-phosphate cytidylyltransferase, and Gro-PCT.
-This enzyme participates in glycerophospholipid metabolism.